Australasian

 PhD Top-Up Scholarship

-The AGTA PhD Scholarship program is led by Dr. Sam Buckberry and offers $3,000 AUD per annum for up to 3 years, including complimentary annual AGTA conference registration.
-We welcome projects across all areas of biology, biotechnology, and health.
-This genomics research scholarship aims to foster innovation and advance our understanding in these critical fields.
+The AGTA PhD Top-Up Scholarship offers $3,000 AUD per annum for up to 3 years, plus free annual AGTA conference registration.
+It supports PhD scholars using or developing genomic technologies and tools in biology, biotechnology, and health.
+This scholarship aims to foster innovation and advance understanding in genomics.

 Managing Executive